IVACON 2026 Song Analysis Class (Year 2/3)

 This webpage will be available for the next year so that you can revisit the class videos and notes if you like.
 Please do not reproduce any of the materials posted on this page.

-In BOLD are lyrics where you may hear articulation choices that result in acoustic outcomes or shifts, as well as shifts in energy or dynamics.
+In BOLD are lyrics where you may hear articulation choices that result in acoustic outcomes or shifts, as well as changes in energy or dynamics.
 We will discuss what those choices and shifts mean, and how they may have influenced (or been influenced by) the singer’s vocal function.

 Before you begin, an important request:

 Many of the artists featured in today’s class are releasing new music or performing in their local communities.
 Please consider supporting them by following them on social media, subscribing to their channels on your preferred streaming platforms, and following their new music releases and performances.
 Let’s build up and support our global community of human artists.
-Thank you!

 Questions to ask: